 top of page

-In 2001, Buick recreated the Y-job with modern advancements called the Buick Blackhawk, drawing extensively.
+3. In 2001, Buick recreated the Y-Job concept with the Buick Blackhawk, a modern take on the original with updated advancements.

 1938 Buick Y-Job